sara-codes-404/interpretable-breast-cancer-detection/README.md

   ## Installation
   To run this project locally, Python and the required libraries need to be installed first.
 The exact dependencies will be listed in the `requirements.txt` file.

+### Environment
+The project was developed using Python 3.12.
+The main libraries used in the project include PyTorch, Torchvision, Hugging Face Datasets, and Matplotlib.